 9. Choose a Commode

-Sometimes, it can be challenging to make it to the bathroom on time, especially at night.
+Incontinence, bladder leakage, and concerns about making it to the bathroom at night are sometimes a concern.
+During the day, limited mobility or poor balance may be a concern in walking to the bathroom without the availability of a caregiver.
+After surgery a commode provides the ability to toilet without the concern of walking to the bathroom.
 A portable toilet, or commode, is a convenient alternative to using the conventional toilet every time.
 A beside commode is also a good way to limit trips into the bathroom.

 Portable commodes can be brought anywhere they're needed, making them the most versatile way to use the toilet. ( See Product on Amazon )